-- The flame is not detected:

-- Check the ignition/ionisation cable and the electrode.
-The cable should have a resistance of 1 kΩ.

-- The air heater is not earthed properly.

-- The circuit board is defective.
+- The flame is not detected: - Check the ignition/ionisation cable and the electrode.
+The cable should have a resistance of 1 k Ω . - The air heater is not earthed properly. - Appliance has been connected to a floating power grid (230V between phases without neutral).
+Connect an isolating transformer or order serviceset GA4010. - The circuit board is defective.